DannyBatchRun/videogame-store-example-no-db/README.md

 <strong>UserSubscription</strong> ---> Add an existing client on a Monthly or Annual Subscription.<br />
 <strong>VideoGameProducts</strong> ---> Add Videogames or Remove Existing Products<br />
 <br />
-You can import this project on your IDE and then test it.
+You can import this project on your IDE and then test it.<br />
 Is not required any MySQL Database or similar.<br />
 Enjoy!

 # Update 02/08/2024